LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 This method is optimal for live ingesting segments as they come from a device or back loading an archive of many small segments.

 You can buffer both **segments** and **time-value pairs** using the `AtriumSDK.write_buffer <contents.html#atriumdb.AtriumSDK.write_buffer>`_ method.
-The buffer is specific to a measure-device pair, and data is automatically written once the buffer fills or the context is closed.
+The buffer organized data by their measure-device pair, and data is automatically written once the buffer fills or the context is closed.

 .. code-block:: python